EWANZO101/FTP/readme.md

 # WHY THE NEED

 It's a great idea if you want users to share one VPS and not have to create a lot of accounts on the VPS.
-Then, you can lock down every permission to prevent them from affecting other users' servers, power, and other things.
+Then, you have to  lock down every permission to prevent them from affecting other users' servers, power, and other things.